bucketeer-io/bucketeer-docs/docs/sdk/client-side/javascript/index.md

 By default, the initialize process starts polling right away the latest evaluations from the Bucketeer server in the background using the interval `pollingInterval` configuration.
 JavaScript SDK **does not support** Background fetch.

-Polling also runs as a fallback when [real-time updates](#updating-user-evaluations-in-real-time) are enabled but the connection to the server isn't available.
+Polling also runs as a fallback when [real-time updates](#updating-user-evaluations-in-real-time) are enabled but the real-time connection isn't available.

 #### Polling retry behavior